Where Does Shame Come From?Dec 27, 2021

 Rejection and unmet needs.
 This could be directly or indirectly through parents’ illness, busyness, or preoccupation with other problems.
 They are unable to meet a child’s emotional needs for love, acceptance, and approval.

-Labels, name calling.
-Name calling.
+Labels, name-calling. ridicule.
 Ridicule reinforces a child’s lyrics that she or he is “flawed,” “less than,” or not enough.

 Keeping “secrets.”
 Most abusive families maintain their dysfunction by “keeping secrets.”
 Family members are required to stay silent to protect the family.
 Parental disbelief, defending the abuser, or accusations will shame the child into silence, denial, pretending, or acting out.
 Disclosure and getting help are seen as bad and a threat to the family.